CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 !!!
 Note
     Your private workspace in SD Desktop is completely isolated from the internet for security reasons.
-If you need to visualize or import specific scripts into your Desktop (for example, from GitHub or other trusted repositories), you can use the procedure described above.
+However, you can use the procedure described above if you need to visualize or import specific scripts into your Desktop (for example, from GitHub or other trusted repositories).

 ###  Accessing published data for re-use via SD Apply